Two guests talk with local guide Dugan Murphy surrounded by Victorian architecture

 To cancel or rebook, call or text me (Dugan) at 207-200-5885 or email me at cancel@portlandbythefoot.com.

-If you book through a third party like Tripadvisor, Viator, or GetYourGuide, your reservation is subject to their cancellation and refund terms, which may differ from mine.
+If you book through a third party like Tripadvisor, Viator, GetYourGuide, or Airbnb, your reservation is subject to their cancellation and refund terms, which may differ from mine.
 Check your confirmation email for details.

 • To rebook, call or text me (Dugan) at 207-200-5885 or email me at hi@portlandbythefoot.com.